kanyembokatapa56-sys/Municipality-Information-Web-APP/README.md

 - Overview

-This web application is designed to simulate a municipal service portal for the fictional "Municipality of Xheon".
+This web application is designed to simulate a municipal service portal for a municipality.
 It allows users to:

 View local events and announcements